+'''

-''' STRING = double-quote string-character (double-quote / line-continuation / LINE-END)
+STRING = double-quote string-character (double-quote / line-continuation / LINE-END)

 double-quote = %x0022 ; "

-string-character = NO-LINE-CONTINUATION ((double-quote double-quote) / non-line-termination-character) '''
+string-character = NO-LINE-CONTINUATION ((double-quote double-quote) / non-linetermination-character)

+'''

-- A <STRING> token (section 3.3) has an associated data value (section 2.1) of value type (section 2.1) and declared type (section 2.2) String. - The length of the associated string data value is the number of <string-character> elements that comprise the <STRING> - The data value consists of the sequence of implementation-defined encoded characters corresponding to the <string-character> elements in left to right order where the left-most <string-character> element defines the first element of the sequence and the right-most <string-character> element defines the last character of the sequence. - A <STRING> token is invalid if any <string-character> element does not have an encoding in the in the implementation-defined character set. - A sequence of two <double-quote> characters represents a single occurrence of the character U+0022 within the data value. - If there are no <string-character> elements, the data value is the zero length empty string. - If a <STRING> ends in a element, the final character of the associated data value is the right-most character preceding the element, the final character of the associated data value is the right-most character preceding the element, the final character of the associated data value is the right-most character preceding the element, the final character of the associated data value is the right-most character preceding the element, the final character of the associated data value is the right-most character preceding the element, the final character of the associated data value is the right-most character preceding the element, the final character of the associated data value is the right-most character preceding the element, the final character of the associated data value is the right-most character preceding the element, the final character of the associated data value is the right-most character preceding the element, the final character of the associated and the character of the associated and the character preceding the element, the final character of the character of the associated and the character of the char - If a <STRING> ends in a <LINE-END> element, the final character of the associated data value is the right-most character preceding the <LINE-END> that is not a eline-terminator>.
+- A <STRING> token (section 3.3) has an associated data value (section 2.1) of value type (section 2.1) and declared type (section 2.2) String. - The length of the associated string data value is the number of <string-character> elements that comprise the <STRING> - The data value consists of the sequence of implementation-defined encoded characters corresponding to the <string-character> elements in left to right order where the left-most <string-character> element defines the first element of the sequence and the right-most <string-character> element defines the last character of the sequence. - A <STRING> token is invalid if any <string-character> element does not have an encoding in the in the implementation-defined character set. - A sequence of two <double-quote> characters represents a single occurrence of the character U+0022 within the data value. - If there are no <string-character> elements, the data value is the zero length empty string. - If a <STRING> ends in a econtinuation> element, the final character of the associated data value is the right-most character preceding the econtinuation> that is not a <WSC>. - If a <STRING> ends in a <LINE-END> element, the final character of the associated data value is the right-most character preceding the <LINE-END> that is not a line-terminator>.